-- 2.5g (one heaped 2.5ml spoonful) of Sodium Bicarbonate (baking soda) - 3.5g (one level 5 ml spoonful) of Sodium Chloride (salt) in 1 litre of tap water
+- 2.5g (one heaped 2.5ml spoonful) of Sodium Bicarbonate (baking soda) - 3.5g (one level 5 ml spoonful) of Sodium Chloride (salt) in Ilitre of tap water

 OR Double Strength Dioralyte - 2 sachets in 200-300mls water.
 (Caution is needed due to the potassium in the dioralyte.
 For people with an ileostomy and a normal renal function bloods should be tested after 2 weeks to check potassium and magnesium level.
-For people with a high output colostomy or renal impairments need greater caution).
+For people with a high output colostomy or renal impairments greater caution is necessary)

-- Explain rationale of isotonic fluid to patient to encourage compliance.
+- Explain rationale of isotonic fluid to patient to encourage compliance as fluid can be unpalatable.
 To improve the taste, keep solution cold, sip through a straw and/or add a small amount of squash such as lime cordial. - Check adhesion of stoma appliance - Refer to gastroenterology team if cause of HOS is not apparent.